azdanov/azdanov.github.io/content/posts/multiple-postgres-databases-in-docker.md

 When using Postgres in docker-compose sometimes I have a need to create multiple databases for a demo project, but sadly only a `POSTGRES_DB` environment variable is available for a single database.

 Luckily it's possible to define an initialization script that can help us out.
+The only inconvenience is in mounting a whole directory, since there is no easy way to mount a single file in Docker.

 Here's how my `docker-compose.yml` looks: